jpetrucci49/yabe-browser/README.md

 ### Unsolved Issues:

-Will update upon project completion
+The aunctioning functionality hasn't yet been completed.
+Next steps will be to add web hooks for pinging clients on changes to bid prices. \
+Date display still isn't implemented properly.
+Needs date picker for expiration date on item creation. \
+Also, a lack of page styling and layout.
+Updates to button styles and data displays in future itterations. \

 # User stories:

 Version 1: \
-As a user, I want to be able to log in to my account \
+As a user, I want to be able to log in to my account. \
 As a user, I want to be able to see a list of auctions. \
 As a user, I want to be able to see a single auction item. \
 As a user, I want to be able to bid on an item. \